Instructions to Authors

-Authors are requested to submitted their manuscript to firstname.lastname@example.org along with the copyright form.
-Also, Authors are also required to suggest minimum two Reviewers having Ph.D with five years of research experience and associated with well known organisation/institution.
+Authors are requested to submit their manuscript to firstname.lastname@example.org along with the copyright form.
+Also, Authors are also required to suggest a minimum of two Reviewers having Ph.D with a minimum of five years of research experience and associated with well-known organisation/institution.

 Language: The Journal's language is English.
 British English or American English spelling and terminology may be used.

 The Paper should be typed in ‘Times New Roman’ style, with font size 12, 1.5 line spaces between lines and the 1” margin on all sides.
-Manuscript should contain titles such as: Abstract, Introduction, Materials & Methods, Results, Discussion, Conclusion, Acknowledgement and finally References.
-The Authors are expected to submit original scholarly articles in the following format.
+The manuscript should contain titles such as Abstract, Introduction, Materials & Methods, Results, Discussion, Conclusion, Acknowledgement and finally References.
+The authors are expected to submit original scholarly articles in the following format.

-Title page should have Title, Name(s) of author(s) and their affiliations, phone no., corresponding author’s email address(es) with name & affliation.
+Title page should have Title, Name(s) of the author(s) and their affiliations, phone no., corresponding author’s email address(es) with name & affiliation.

 Key words, not more than 6, should be placed after the abstract.